ALFFAN1992/reallydisgustingvasectomypictures/index.md

 <p style = "font-family:MS UI Gothic;font-size:16px;">
    You've been tricked!!!!!!!!!!!!!!!!!
-There are no pictures of vasectomies to be seen here! hahahahaha!!!!!!!!!!!! :D
+I must inform you there are no pictures of vasectomies to be seen here! hahahahaha!!!!!!!!!!!! :D
 <br>
 <br>
    ((REAL PICTURES.
 REAL STORIES.
 DEMOTIVITATIONALS FOR THE MIND))
 <br>
 <br>
-   Welcome to the site of pictures of real vasectomies!!!
+   Welcome to the site.
 <br>
 <br>
-List of real pictures, real stories from the akashic records: (IN ORDER)
+List of real pictures, real stories: (IN ORDER)
 <br>
 <br>
 <a href="relatblcomix.html">RELATBL COMIX